aexol-studio/deenruv/docs/docs/guides/deployment/getting-data-into-production.md

 ## Importing initial & catalog data

-Importing initial and catalog data can be handled by Vendure `populate()` helper function - see the [Importing Product Data guide](/guides/developer-guide/importing-data/).
+Importing initial and catalog data can be handled by Deenruv `populate()` helper function - see the [Importing Product Data guide](/guides/developer-guide/importing-data/).

 ## Importing other data

-Any kinds of data not covered by the `populate()` function can be imported using a custom script, which can use any Vendure service or service defined by your custom plugins to populate data in any way you like.
+Any kinds of data not covered by the `populate()` function can be imported using a custom script, which can use any Deenruv service or service defined by your custom plugins to populate data in any way you like.
 See the [Stand-alone scripts guide](/guides/developer-guide/stand-alone-scripts/).